senorGPT/CTF_crackmes.one/NemesisX - GuessPassword/NemesisX - GuessPassword - Solution.md

 yesflag
 noflag</details>

-Unfortunately, none of my custom words were the password.
+Unfortunately, none of the words within the custom wordlist were the password.

-After letting it run for a few minutes on the `rockyou.txt` wordlist I realize that I might need a faster solution.
+After letting it run for a few minutes on the `rockyou.txt` wordlist I realize that I need a faster solution.

 ![image-20251212204015011](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251212204015011.png)

-If it takes roughly *174MS* per password check and `rockyou.txt` contains `~14,340,000` passwords.
-Then that means it will take a ***WHOPPING*** *2,495,160,000MS* = *2,495,160 seconds* = *41,586 minutes* = *693 hours*... ***OR*** a whole ***28 DAYS*** to get through just `rockyou.txt`.
+It takes roughly *174MS* per password check and `rockyou.txt` contains `~14,340,000` passwords.
+That means it will take a ***WHOPPING*** *2,495,160,000MS* = *2,495,160 seconds* = *41,586 minutes* = *693 hours*... ***OR*** a whole ***28 DAYS*** to get through just `rockyou.txt`.

-I rewrite my implementation to utilize threading in order to maximize how fast I am able to hash as to deduce if brute forcing this *CTF* is even worth it.
+I rewrite my implementation to utilize multi-threading in order to maximize the hash per second speed to deduce if brute forcing this *CTF* is even worth it.

 ```bash
 # Process directory with 16 threads and log output to file
 py bruteforce.py ./wordlists --threads 16 --log-file rockyou_results.txt
 ```

-This has definitely helped increase the speed at which the password hashing and checking is being done at:
+This has definitely helped increase the speed at which the hashing is done at.

 ![image-20251212205406202](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251212205406202.png)

-So at *78.3* password checks a second, this new version should take *183,198 seconds* = *3,053 minutes* = *50.9 hours*... ***OR*** about ***2.1 DAYS***.
-A *LOT* better than *28 days* but still not that great.
+So at *78.3* hashes a second, this new version would take *183,198 seconds* = *3,053 minutes* = *50.9 hours*... ***OR*** about ***2.1 DAYS***.
+A *LOT* better than *28 days*, but still not that great.

 ### 7.1 Speeding Up

 I pause the brute force script at *600,000* checks since I realize I am not utilizing my *GPU*.
-I search around a bit and find an application called [hashcat](https://hashcat.net/hashcat/) which should utilize my *GPU* to brute force the hash.
-I install it after installing it's requirements; *AMD Adrenalin Drivers* for my *GPU* - which are already installed - and *AMD HIP SDK*.
+I search around the internet a bit before finding an application named [hashcat](https://hashcat.net/hashcat/).
+Hashcat should utilize my *GPU* to brute force the hash as well as increase the hashing speed on my *CPU* with their optimizations.
+For *GPU* utilization `hashcat` has two requirements; *AMD Adrenalin Drivers* for the *GPU* - which are already installed on my machines - and *AMD HIP SDK*.

-I create a new file named `hash.txt` in the root directory of my `hashcat` installation and put the found hash inside - `$2b$12$pBRbErJA/R.oPinWBAx4buejz59JCDiARNr07zSRrK/1F8jHpMzSm`.
-I also copy my wordlist - `rockyou.txt` - into this directory as well.
+I create a new file named `hash.txt` in the root directory of my `hashcat` installation and put the stored hash inside - `$2b$12$pBRbErJA/R.oPinWBAx4buejz59JCDiARNr07zSRrK/1F8jHpMzSm`.
+I also copy the wordlist - `rockyou.txt` - into this directory as well.

-This approach is a good start, but would only utilize my *GPU* when I want both *GPU* and *CPU* to be used.
-I could just run my *Python* script in parallel but I want everything to be centralized.
-Thankfully, *hashcat* supports this.
-I just have to download one more requirement, *Intel OpenCL CPU runtime*.
+This approach is a good start, but would only utilize my *GPU*.
+I want both *GPU* and *CPU* to be used.
+I could just run my *Python* script in parallel but I want everything to be centralized AND `hashcat` should offer increased performance from my *CPU* thanks to their optimizations.
+I just have to download one more requirement; *Intel OpenCL CPU runtime*.